- Location: France - Toulouse

-Students pay Allegheny tuition, double room, meals, and an off campus study fee of $300.
+Students pay Allegheny tuition, double room, meal plan C, and an off campus study fee of $300.
 Allegheny financial aid, except work/study, is applied to program costs.
 Tuition includes housing, homestay meals, international travel insurance (CIEE iNext), and transcript administration fees.
 Allegheny students do not have to pay the program deposit requested by CIEE.
 Estimated additional costs include: weekday lunches ($1,200), CIEE application fee, books and supplies (approx. $200), international airfare & local transportation (approx. $1400), visa fees, and personal expenses.

 Visa & Immigration information